hermannhueck/taste-of-dotty/slides/taste-of-dotty.md

 - Implicit Function Types provide a way to abstract over given clauses.
 - Implicit By-Name Parameters are an essential tool to define recursive synthesized values without looping.
 - Multiversal Equality introduces a special typeclass to support type safe equality.
-- Scala 2 implicits remain available in parallel for a long time.
+- Scala 2 implicits remain available in parallel for a long time (backward compatibility).

 ---